 Why Was Income Tax Surcharge Introduced?

 The primary goal of introducing the surcharge can be assumed to have been the decrease of income inequality and the increase of government revenues for developmental activities.
-High-income earners can contribute proportionally more to ensure a fair distribution of the tax burden.
-The revenue generated can be then directed towards infrastructure development, healthcare, and other public welfare initiatives.
+High-income earners can contribute more proportionally to ensure a fair distribution of the tax burden.
+The revenue generated can be directed towards infrastructure development, healthcare, and other public welfare initiatives.

 Marginal Relief: A Balancing Tool**

 While an income tax surcharge ensures that the wealthy contribute more, it can sometimes create a situation where a slight increase in income can lead to a disproportionately higher tax liability.
 This is where marginal relief comes into play.
+So, what is marginal relief?

 Practical Examples of Surcharge and Marginal Relief**

 To illustrate the interplay of surcharge and marginal relief, consider the following scenarios.
+We will take the old regime rate under consideration here.

 Scenario 1: Without Marginal Relief